 I won my first writing competition when I was sixteen: Access Radio’s Alberta High School Storytellers.
 My story, “The Christmas Gift,” was produced as a radio play, I was interviewed on air, and I was paid $150 — an enormous sum for one who had an $8/month allowance.
 I socked that money away and used it to buy my fiancé his wedding ring.
-The marriage stuck for 32 years, so I suppose I got a good return.
+The marriage stuck for 32 years, so I suppose I got a good return on investment.
 Kidding aside, life is a web of connections, and that early recognition gave me the confidence I needed to pursue my writing.

 I continue to believe in the power of story.
 I love to read, and I love to write.
 Through my website and through my writing, I hope to share my passion with you.